Los Angeles Domestic Battery Attorney

 Do you believe the state has gathered evidence against you in violation of your rights?
 You can challenge its validity and prevent it from being used against you.
 At The Rodriguez Law Group, our attorneys will carefully review all evidence in your case and file a motion to suppress any that has been tainted by illegal state activity.

 If the motion is successful, the state will be prohibited from using that evidence in its case.
 As a result, they may be forced to consider a plea or drop the charges.

 Los Angeles Domestic Battery Defense Lawyers

 Domestic battery is a serious crime.
 Hiring an attorney to defend you will help you to secure the very best outcome in your criminal case.
-Contact our Los Angeles domestic battery attorneys to schedule a free consultation.
+Contact our Los Angeles domestic violence attorneys to schedule a free consultation.
 We’ll review your case, explain your rights, and answer any questions you have.
 The state will begin to build its case against you right away.
 Call to get started on your defense today.